karlseguin/nabu/readme.md

 * `ResultsPoolSize(sorted int, unsorted int)` The pool size for sorted results as well as unsorted results

 Pools are currently blocking.
 Hooks will eventually be provided to gauge the health and appropriateness of pool sizes.

+### Sorts
+Two types of sorting indexes exist: static and dynamic.
+Dynamic sorts are updated as documented are added and removed.
+This is achieved by calling `Sort` within your documents `ReadMeta` method and, for all intents and purposes, acts like any other index (except it's sorted).

+Static indexes are more efficient but cannot be easily changed.
+Instead, they are meant to be updated in batches (possibly by a scheduled background job).
+For example, you might run a hourly job that ranks trending documents, asynchronously from documents being added and remove.d

+A static indexes is loaded (or updated) in full by calling `db.LoadSort`.
+The ids are provided as an array and the ranking is simply implied by the array's order.

+Both static and dynamic sorting indexes expose an `Append` and `Prepend` method (exposed via the `db.AppendSort` and `db.PrependSort` methods).
+This is currently inneficient to call on large static indexes.
+However, it can be useful for a few common cases (such as having a relatively real time created at list where documents aren't added too frequently).